ChrisRunyan/SpotifyQueueingApp/README.md

 ## Running this app

 1. Clone the repository
+2. Install `npm`, `yarn`, and `create-react-app`
 2. In the project root, run the command `yarn install`
 3. Create `src/server/index.js`.
 This will be the entry point for the Node server.
 4. Run the command `yarn dev` to start the client and server.
 The client will run on port 3000 and the server will run on port 8080.

+The following sections will go over the fundamentals of this project.
+For more in-depth (and not secondhand) information, check out the [links](#helpful-links) section.

 ## Project Structure Overview